 - Toss 2-4 ice cubes in your garbage disposal and turn it on.
 The vinegar cuts through grime while the citrus helps to clean and all three ingredients work to disinfect.
 The refreshing and clean smell is an added bonus!

 Ready to Get Started Making Your Own Green Cleaning Products?

-Now you’re ready to get started green living by making your own green cleaning products.
+Now you’re ready to get started green living by making your own green and eco friendly cleaning products.
 From oven cleaner to a homemade Pine Sol alternative, you’ve got what you need to get your house sparkling.

 From carcinogens to mild irritants and allergens to noxious chemicals no one should use and environmentally hazardous chemicals, store-bought cleaners can cause a world of problems.
 But the impact they have on your health isn’t the only reason you should consider DIY green cleaners.

-DIY natural products are effective, too.
-I once had to remove a stain from a glass stove top and it just wasn’t budging.
+DIY natural products are made to be effective, too.
+I once had to remove a stain from a glass stovetop and it just wasn’t budging.
 I tried every store-bought product you can imagine.
 In the end, nothing worked.
 And then I tried the simplest recipe – baking soda and water.
 3 minutes later, the stain that had cost me hours of frustration was gone.